top of page

 TREE-MYCORRHIZAL FUNGAL ASSOCIATIONS AND FUNCTIONAL TRAITS

-Mycorrhizal fungi associate with more than 90% of terrestrial vascular plants on Earth, in an intimate symbiosis that can confer important benefits to the host plant.
-These associations can improve tree resistance and resilience to drought by improving nutrient acquisition and water uptake.
-Tree traits, such as root architecture, are also fundamentally tied to these important functions, and are thought to vary in response to their mycorrhizal associations.
+Mycorrhizal fungi associate with more than 90% of terrestrial vascular plants on Earth, and are fundamental to nutrient cycling, carbon storage, and plant productivity across diverse ecosystems.
+Symbiotic associations with mycorrhizal fungi can improve tree resistance and resilience to drought and other stressors by improving nutrient acquisition and water uptake.
+Tree traits, such as root architecture, are also fundamentally tied to these important functions, and have been documented to vary in response to their mycorrhizal associations.

 Upper Right: Ectomycorrhizal hartig net on roots of Tsuga heterophylla in southwest OR.
 Bottom: 1) Foliage of Abies procera in central OR; 2) Root sample of Cornus nuttallii in northwest CA; 3) Fungal mycelium in rhizosphere of Pinus monticola in northwest CA; 4) Fungal mycelium in rhizosphere of Abies amabilis in central OR.